 Abigail, a Woman of Integrity

-The story of Abigail in the Bible (1 Samuel 25) is a story of one of the most faithful and honorable women mentioned in God’s Word – definitely a woman of integrity!
+The story of Abigail in the Bible (1 Samuel 25) is a story of one of the most faithful and honourable women mentioned in God’s Word – definitely a woman of integrity!

 Abigail’s Foolish Husband Nabal

 After the death of the prophet Samuel (verse.
 1), David and his men moved into the wilderness of Paran just a few miles from the city of Carmel (1 Samuel 25:1-2).
 While in this region, David became acquainted with a man named Nabal whose name means “fool” (1 Samuel 25:25).
 The word signifies one who is “foolish, base, or villainous.”
 It is also interesting to note that “he was of the house of Caleb.”
 The name, “Caleb” signifies “a dog” or a man of a “churlish” (stingy or mean) disposition (1 Samuel 25:3).
 These are the words of the Bible and I am obligated to minister accordingly.
 It is unfortunate that Abigail was married to such a man.
 David (through his servants) asked Nabal to provide some necessary sustenance (verse.
 8) for him and his men but Nabal refused (1 Samuel 25:10-11).
 We can plainly see the bloated ego of this man in 1 Samuel 25:11 where the personal pronoun “I” or “my” is used seven times!
 (Boaster)